Herschel Observers' Manual

 List of Tables

 1.1.
-Herschel mission key dates.
+A summary of Herschel mission key dates.
 Only approximate dates can be assigned to many of the different mission phases as there is inevitably a progressive transition between mission phases rather than a sharp one; on some occasions there were activities from three different mission phases progressing simultaneously and, in some cases, the start and end of a phase is a matter of definition and different dates could be given to the ones that appear here.
 In particular, HIFI recovery activities meant that CoP and PV days were scheduled months after the nominal end of these phases.
 Similarly, as reflected by this table, occasional PV days were being scheduled for PACS and SPIRE long after even routine observations had started.

 2.1.
 Herschel Spacecraft key characteristics